All screenshots, including the featured image, were taken by me.

 But at least you get to appreciate how beautiful the world looks before you mess up the quicktime event.
 Vigrid itself is gorgeous (it even looks nice when it’s on fire, somehow) and definitely a highlight.
 They’ve done an exceptionally good job with the PC port because this game is barely showing its age – and though there’s some framerate drops when things get a bit chaotic on screen, that doesn’t ruin any enjoyment.
 In fact, bombastic action set pieces are par for the course, but they don’t ever feel like overkill.
 How can you get bored of those scenes when you’ve got Bayonetta taking out one enemy with her leg and another with her hair?

 That being said, this game is not forgiving.
 You’ll notice a pretty sharp difficulty curve around Chapter 3, but it’s not unfair… you might just die a lot before you get the technique down.
 But even that’s OK, because it lets you try out different combos, lets you understand the enemy’s attack patterns a bit better, and furthermore you won’t get kicked back to the start of the chapter when you die, because there’s a decent checkpoint system.
-And even if you have to do sections again, the battle theme (‘Mysterious Destiny’) is good enough that you won’t mind at all (and due to an entirely self-inflicted save issue I had to play a boss fight against Jeanne about three times, but that music made it well worth it).
+And even if you have to do sections again, the battle theme (‘Mysterious Destiny’) is good enough that you won’t mind at all (and due to an entirely self-inflicted save issue I had to play a boss fight against Jeanne about three times, but ‘Battle for the Umbra Throne’ made it well worth it).

 So overall, I have to conclude that this game is well worth playing, even if you end up paying £25 for it.
 Its atmosphere is perfect for the season, and even when it’s no longer Halloween, it’s always witch time.